konnco/laravel-imagecast/README.md

 ];
 ```

-or you can specify quality, save extension and path for each fields with format
+Also you can applying custom configuration for each field, example :
-`:quality,savePath,extension`

-as an example :

 ```php
 protected $casts = [